 /*OUT*/ hid_t object_ids[])

-where file_id is a file identifier returned from H5Fopen() or H5Fcreate(), n_objects is the number of corked object identifiers, and object_ids is an array of corked object identifiers returned by the function.
-Like most HDF5 API calls, the output array must be allocated by the caller using a mechanism described below.
+where file_id is a file identifier returned from H5Fopen() or H5Fcreate(), n_objects is the number of object identifiers being returned, and object_ids is the array of object identifiers returned by the function.
+Like most HDF5 API calls, the output array must be allocated by the caller using the mechanism described below.

 Tentative reference manual pages for all functions can be found in the appendices section of this document.

-NOTE: As of February 2014, only the H5Ocork/uncork/is_corked() functions are implemented.
+NOTE: As of February 2014, only the H5O functions are implemented.

 HDF5 Objects

-As mentioned in the introduction, the H5Ocork/uncork/is_corked functions work with HDF5 objects.
+As mentioned in the introduction, the object-level flush control functions work with HDF5 objects.
 Hence, they will not work with all classes of hid_t identifiers.

 Valid HDF5 object identifiers